dotnet/runtimelab/designs/SpanMarshallers.md

 As part of this design, we would also want to include some in-box marshallers that follow the design laid out in the [Struct Marshalling design doc](./StructMarshalling.md) to support some additional scenarios:

-- A marshaler that marshals an empty span as `null`.
+- A marshaler that marshals an empty span as a non-null pointer.
   - This marshaller would only support empty spans as it cannot correctly represent non-empty spans of non-blittable types.
 - A marshaler that marshals out a pointer to the native memory as a Span instead of copying the data into a managed array.
   - This marshaller would only support blittable spans by design.